South Africa

 Water from elephant dung

-Letaba Ranch, Limpopo province, South Africa; Elephants are a kind of dung producing machines African elephants (Loxodonta africana) in the wild are foraging about 150 – 180 kg plant material per day.
-And they also drink about 350 liters of…
+Elephants are a kind of dung-producing machines In the wild, African elephants (Loxodonta africana) are foraging about 150 – 180 kg of plant material per day.
+And they also drink about 350 liters of water.
+Consequently, they excrete about 10 –…

 Snares for poaching are a real problem

-Many National Parks, Private Game Reserves and Game Farms in Southern Africa are under heavy pressure of snares for poaching.
-Not only poaching for rhino horn, but also indiscriminate poaching for meat.
-Rhino horn poaching is mainly organized by internationally…
+Many national parks, private game reserves, and game farms in Southern Africa are under heavy pressure from snares for poaching—not only rhino horn poaching but also indiscriminate poaching for meat.
+Internationally acting gangs from certain countries mainly organize rhino horn…

-Where to dig One of the most important techniques of finding drinkable water in Southern African natural environments is digging for water in areas which are holding water underground.
-These water holding structures can be situated next to an open…
+Where to dig One of the most essential techniques for finding drinkable water in Southern African natural environments is digging for water in areas that are holding water underground.
+These water-holding structures can be situated next to an open water…